Sylius/Sylius/docs/book/index.rst

 Carts & Orders
 --------------

-In this chapter you will learn everything you need to know about orders in Sylius.
+In this chapter, you will learn everything you need to know about orders in Sylius.
 This concept comes together with a few additional ones, like promotions, payments, shipments or checkout in general.

 You should also have a look here if you are looking for Cart, which is in Sylius an Order in the ``cart`` state.